Program

 This panel will offer a crucial perspective on applying fundamental legal principles, such as human dignity and the right to physical and mental integrity, while advocating for collective action to reform national and European legislation on online sexual exploitation.

-- Mireia Crespo, director and Natasha Malviya, Advocacy Coordinator, Isala field association
+• Mireia Crespo, director and Natasha Malviya, volunteer jurist for Isala field association

 Questions – Answers